joseph-cavarretta/projects/neural_networks/electrocardiograms/README.md

 • Q: Unclassifiable beat

 The best performing model implementation currently achieves an F-1 score of 0.97.
-It's weakest classification performance is in predicting premature ventricular contractions currently.
+The weakest classification performance is in predicting premature ventricular contractions currently.
 These types of arrythmias present a unique challenge in which the signal may look very normal, but is slightly compressed as the beat occurs prematurely.

-#### Implementations
+## Implementations
 **Local:**
 • EKG_nn.ipynb - this file implements the model as a multi-layer perceptron using Sci-kit Learn
 • EKG_nn_pyspark.ipynb - this file implements the model using a local instance of Spark and the Spark ML Library